Alathra/SimpleLockpicking/docs/README.md

 ---

 ## Usage
-Lockpicks are a configurable custom item that used by holding them in your main hand and **shift right clicking** a block or entity.
-An [example resourcepack](https://github.com/Alathra/SimpleLockpicking/blob/main/SimpleLockpicking-Resourcepack-1.0.zip) is included that gives the lockpick a custom texture and model.
-Note that this requires the player to have the permission ``simplelockpicking.lockpick`` and that the world is in the ``enabledWorlds`` section of the [config](https://github.com/Alathra/SimpleLockpicking/blob/main/src/main/resources/config.yml).
+Lockpicks are a configurable custom item that are used by holding them in your main hand and **shift right clicking** a block or entity.
+Note that lockpicking requires the player to have the permission ``simplelockpicking.lockpick`` and that the world is in the ``enabledWorlds`` section of the [config](https://github.com/Alathra/SimpleLockpicking/blob/main/src/main/resources/config.yml).
+An [example resourcepack](https://github.com/Alathra/SimpleLockpicking/blob/main/SimpleLockpicking-Resourcepack-1.0.zip) is included that gives the lockpick item a custom texture and model.
 Below is a list of lockpickable things.

 | **Name**             |   **Type**   |   **Lockpick Action**   | **Notes**                        |
 | ---------------- | ------ | --------------- | -------------------------------------------- |